evg-cv/StampDetectorArduino/README.md

 - Please create "model" folder in the "utils" folder and copy the 2 deep learning models into the "model" folder.

+- Please create "credential" folder in the "utils" folder and copy the vision_key.txt file into the "credential" folder.

 ## Execution

 - Configuration (in user_config file)